JanMiao/TEsimVar/README.md

 ## Flowchart
 ![flowchart](https://github.com/JanMiao/PPTE/blob/main/flowchart.png)
-- The TE deletion information can be obtained from UCSC annotaion file (rmsk.txt) or repeatmasker annotation (.out)
+- The TE deletion information can be obtained from [UCSC annotaion file (.txt)](https://genome.ucsc.edu/cgi-bin/hgTables) or [repeatmasker annotation (.out)  ](https://www.repeatmasker.org/genomicDatasets/RMGenomicDatasets.html)
 - The TE insertion position can be obtained from inbuilt dataset (MEI_Callset_GRCh38.ALL.20241211.fasta).
 Any TE insertion sequence is acceptable , as long as the sequence ID follows the naming format **CHR-POS-ID**, e.g., **chr1-683234-AluSp**

 ## Usage